100 vehicles pile up in Michigan crash as snowstorm moves across the country

 “We’re trying to get as many vehicles out of there as quickly as possible, so we can get the road opened back up,” manager Jeff Westveld said.

-Associated Press Writers Jule Walker contributed from New York and Josh Funk contributed from Omaha, Nebraska.
+Associated Press Writers Julie Walker contributed from New York and Josh Funk contributed from Omaha, Nebraska.